 - Hidden charges: Do they charge a day of event fee?
 A security fee?
 Require event insurance (and additional fee)?
 Make sure those are all rolled into your budget.

 Planning a theme first or a venue first?
 We recommend fitting a theme to a venue, but having two or three concepts in your mind so you know if a venue will fit.
-I say this as venues are so tight currently it is best to work around what is available.
+I say this as holiday party venues in Bay Area are so tight currently it is best to work around what is available.
+The same goes with holiday party venues San Francisco and the East Bay.

 In terms of ideas, the sky is the limit.
 To get some ideas visit our Theme Page for some value packed themes that have a lot of cool elements.